 This course is a clinical rotation in the Farm Service section of the Veterinary Teaching Hospital.
 Students participate, with faculty supervision, in the practice of clinical veterinary medicine, and in the planning and delivering of programs to optimize production in beef and dairy cows.
 This rotation emphasizes procedures and techniques for the management of health and disease on cow-calf operations, including processing of cows and calves in the fall.

-PREREQUISITE: VHM 43I One semester hour of credit 40 hours per week and clinical rotation
+processing of cows and caives in the fall PREREQUISITE: VHM 431 One semester hour of credit 40 hours per week and clinical rotation